FedPower: Privacy-Preserving Distributed Eigenspace Estimation: Experiments

+where $\sigma=0.6$ and $U$ is obtained by orthogonalizing a random $d\times k$ matrix with i.i.d. entries from $N(0.5, 1)$.
+Each sample is then normalized.
+The whole data matrix $A$ is formulated using (\ref{2.2}) and (\ref{2.3}).

+\paragraph{Model II (Stochastic block model)} We choose $n=2\times 10^4$, $d=1000$, $m=20$, $k=r=2$.
+It is easy to check that $\frac{n}{m}=d$.
+For each $l\in \{1,...,m\}$, the $l$th local machine owns a $1000\times 1000$ network adjacency matrix $M_l$ from SBM.
+Assume the network nodes in $m$ local machines are aligned and they are consistently assigned to $k$ non-overlapping communities with the community assignment of nodes $l$ denoted by $g_l \in\{1,...,k\}$.
+Given $g_i$'s, each entry of $M_i$ is generated independently according to $[M_l]_{ji}=[M_l]_{ij}$ and $[M_l]_{ii}=0$. $B$ is the connectivity matrix.
+For the first half networks, $B^{(1)}=0.8W$ and for the second half networks, $B^{(2)}=0.6W$, where $W=[0.25,0.1;0.1,0.25]$.
+Each row of $M_i$'s is then normalized and the whole data matrix $A$ is formulated using (\ref{2.2}) and (\ref{2.3}).
+The rationality of squaring the adjacency matrix can be found in \citep{lei2022bias}.

+\paragraph{Experimental setup} Under Model I and Model II, we study the effect of local iterates $p$, the privacy budget $\varepsilon$, and the proportion of participated local machines $\frac{K}{m}$ (in the partial participation scheme).
+The number of iterations is fixed to be $T=10$.
+And we generally choose the number local iterates $p=2$, the total privacy budget $\varepsilon=0.5$, the other privacy parameter $\delta=10^{-4}$, and the number of participated machines $K=m$, which may vary when we study the effect of $p$, $\varepsilon$ and $\frac{K}{m}$.
+We use the decay $p$ strategy in all the experiments.
+We study how the projection distance between the eigenvector computed by \textsf{FedPower} and the eigenvector of $A$ varies with the number of communications.

+\paragraph{Effect of the number of local iterations $p$:} Figures \ref{spiked}(a) and \ref{sbm}(a) present the results for $p=1,2,4$ under Model I and Model II, respectively.
+It was observed that larger values of $p$ led to smaller projection distances compared to the baseline case of $p=1$.
+This demonstrates the communication efficiency of \textsf{FedPower}, as it achieved lower projection distances with the same number of communications.
+We here also highlight the requirements for obtaining these results, including the small noise from differential privacy, which is influenced by the number of iterations $T$ and the sensitivity, as well as a small number of local machines to reduce the aggregation bias.

+\paragraph{Effect of the number of privacy budget $\varepsilon$.} Figure \ref{spiked}(b) and \ref{sbm}(b) show the results with $\varepsilon=10,1,0.5$ under Model I and Model II, respectively.
+As expected, increasing the privacy budget $\varepsilon$ leads to improved performance of \textsf{FedPower}, indicating the trade-off between privacy and accuracy.
+It should be noted that we fix the other privacy parameter $\delta$ to be $10^{-4}$, which ensures that $\delta$ is smaller than the number of samples per-machine and is a desirable choice in DP.

-\paragraph{Effect of the number of participated devices $K$.} Turning to the partial participation protocol, the parameter $K$ measuring the number of participated devices in each round of communication is meaningful.
-Figure \ref{fedpower_K} shows the effect of $K$ on the \textsf{FedPower}'s performance.
-As we can see, large $K$ could lead to slightly better results than small $K$ does.
-But the overall influence of $K$ on the algorithm's accuracy is not tremendous, which confirms the effectiveness of \textsf{FedPower} in real applications with large numbers of stragglers.
+\paragraph{Effect of the proportion of participated machines $\frac{K}{m}$.} In addition to the full participation protocol, we investigate the impact of the proportion of participated machines $\frac{K}{m}$ in the partial participation scheme.
+Figures \ref{spiked}(c) and \ref{sbm}(c) demonstrate the results for $\frac{K}{m}=1,0.6,0.4$ under Model I and Model II, respectively.
+Notably, larger values of $\frac{K}{m}$ tend to yield better results compared to smaller values.
+However, the overall influence of $\frac{K}{m}$ on the algorithm's accuracy is not significant, thus confirming the effectiveness of \textsf{FedPower} in real-world scenarios with a notable proportion of stragglers.